Marrow-AI/Marrow/posts/marrow_explorer.md

 ## The Marrow GAN Explorer

->The Marrow GAN Explorer is an interactive web-based tool that lets users explore the latent space of GAN and create chains of key-framed animations between different points on the space.
+>The Marrow GAN Explorer is an interactive web-based tool that lets users explore the latent space of [StyleGAN V1](https://github.com/NVlabs/stylegan) and create chains of key-framed animations between different points on the space.

 ![Explorer](./explorer_screenshot.png)